Skip to contents

 3. Support non-Gaussian, and correlated measurement noises.

-4. Support doing prediction at unknown locations.
+4. Support kriging prediction at unknown locations.

 5. Support latent processes and random-effects model for longitudinal data.

-7. Support the separable space-time model.
+7. Support the separable space-time model, and non-separable space-time model.

-2 Model Framework
+Model Framework

 Here is a simple template for using the core function ngme to model the single response: